kkmhogen/KBeaconDemo_Ios/README.md

       The SDK will not automatically read trigger configuration after connection setup complete.
 So the app need read the trigger configuration manual if the app needed.
 Please reference 4.3.4.1 code for read trigger parameters from device.

 #### 4.3.4.1 Push button trigger
 The push button trigger feature is used in some hospitals, nursing homes and other scenarios.
-When the user encounters some emergency event, they can click the button and the KBeacon device will start broadcast.
+When the user encounters some emergency event, they can click the button and the KBeacon device will start broadcast, send an notification to connected app or start beep alarm sound.
 The app can configure single click, double-click, triple-click, long-press the button trigger, or a combination.

 **Notify:**